lwebber/nested-tags-and-attributes-v-000/README.md

 	<element attribute_name=attribute_value another_attribute_name=another_attribute_value></element>
 ```

-A very common use case for HTML attributes is element identification (`id`
-attribute) and/or classification (`class` attribute).
-The `id` attribute is
-used to uniquely identify an element within the whole document.
-The `class`
-attribute is used to group together similar elements.

 Both `<id>` and `<class>` attributes are often used for styling purposes since they allows us to find a specific element or style similar elements with a single style declaration.

 ```html
 	<p id='main_paragraph'>This element can be uniquely identified  using the 'main_paragraph' id HTML attribute</p>

 	<p class='other_paragraphs'>This element belongs to a group of elements who share the 'other_paragraphs' HTML class attribute</p>
 	<p class='other_paragraphs'>This element also belongs to a group of elements who share the 'other_paragraphs' HTML class attribute</p>
 ```